-A UK Green birder, birdwatcher, twitcher and environmentalist, Gary Prescott aka The Biking Birder is preparing for the Biking Birder Adventure of a lifetime, a 6 month journey across Southern Peru.
+A UK Green birder, birdwatcher, twitcher and environmentalist, Gary Prescott aka The Biking Birder is preparing for the Biking Birder Adventure of a lifetime, a 6 month journey in Peru.

 Starting in April next year, he will cycle from the Pacific, up and over the High Andes.
 Then leaving his bike, he will kayak - packraft, in an Alpaca boat, down the mighty Madre de Dios river through the Manu Rainforest.

 Monday, 19 September 2016

 Even More rarities and a New British Green Year List Record